robvanderleek/mudslide/README.md

-In case Mudslide does not give any output or does not behave as expected, try removing the local cache folder (see [Configuration section](#configuration)), then disconnect the client using your mobile WhatsApp app, and try loging again.
+In case Mudslide does not give any output or does not behave as expected, try removing the local cache folder (see [Configuration section](#configuration)), then disconnect the client using your mobile WhatsApp app, and login again.

 # Development